 Additional Read: Stop Wasting Ads Spend with Simple Tactics

 Credible Data Sources You can Use to Figure Out Your Ad-Spend:

 A. Google Trends

 You can use Google Trends to know how your brand is performing year over year.
-An increase in awareness by 2x definitely makes a business case to increase ad-spend by good margin this year.
+An increase in awareness by 2x definitely makes a business case to increase ad-spend by a good margin this year.

 B. Overall Impression Share

 If we look at the monthly picture using this metric, we’ll see that the distribution of impression share is not uniform across different months.
-You would also notice that you might be making loss due to rankings with capped budgets.
+You would also notice that you might be making a loss due to rankings with capped budgets.
 You can also request for additional budget for the best performing months where revenue targets were either met or exceeded.

-C. AdWords Traffic Estimator
+C. Google Ads Traffic Estimator

 1. Keyword Considerations

 The keyword selection should be according to the buyer journey.
 For example, the first time visitor might be just exploring the options, he might not be necessarily looking to buy your products.
 So, we should have a combination of high funnel (targeted traffic, quality leads) keywords and low funnel keywords (making informational offers).